microbit-foundation/cctd-ml-machine/README.md

 ### Training the model

 To train the predictive model on the given gesture examples, go to the trainer tab of the menu.
 Select the train model option and wait until it has finished.
-The time this takes is dependent on how many example you gave each gesture and how many gestures the model has to learn.
+The time this takes is dependent on how many examples you gave each gesture and how many gestures the model has to learn.

 ### Recognising gestures